mspraggs/pyQCD/pyQCD/core/kernel/README.md

 * lattice_glue_meas.cpp - gluonic measurements, including Wilson loop and plaquette functions.
 * lattice_update.cpp - algorithms to update the gauge field.
 * lattice_utils.cpp - utililty functions relating to an instance of the lattice object.

+The cuda directory contains code that implements GPU versions of the code in the linear_operators directory, along with the factory, propagator and single inversion code in lattice_ferm_meas.cpp.
+The contents of this directory are as follows (headers and source files are lumped together):

+* base.h - includes cusp files and typedefs required by both the cuda code and the CPU code.
+* cuda_exposed.h - contains function prototypes to be included by the CPU code.
+* cuda_interface.h - contains re-implementations of the code in lattice_ferm_meas.cpp.
+* kernels.h - contains the global and device code for a generalised hopping term and a diagonal term.
+* utils.h - contains some utility functions to handle things like creating spin structures and computing neighbour indices.

+The remaining files correspond to those found in the linear_operators directory.
+There are a couple of idiosyncrasies concerning these files.
+The first is that, perhaps through my own ignorance, is that cuda seems to not be able to link separate object files.
+Hence the implementations are stored in *.tcu files that are included in the header files, so compiling cuda_interface.cu compiles all the code in this directory.
+The second is that, again perhaps through my own ignorance, nvcc seems to mangle function names differently to g++, meaning that linking to the cuda library doesn't seem to work unless the functions to be linked to do not have their names mangled.
+Hence these functions are currently prepended with extern "C".

 Conventions
 -----------